Guidance on dealing with an unrepresented respondent

-You should read this guidance note in conjunction with ‘Guidance for those representing themselves in front of the Professional Conduct Committee’.
+This Guidance Note should be read in conjunction with ‘Guidance for those representing themselves in front of the Professional Conduct Committee’.

-Although the Professional Conduct Committee Rules have been drafted so they can be understood by anyone who hasn’t had legal training, for most architects the prospect of having to appear at a hearing will be a daunting experience.
+Although the Professional Conduct Committee Rules have been deliberately drafted so to be easily understandable to those without legal training, for most architects the prospect of having to appear at a hearing will be a daunting experience.

-The unrepresented respondent may be apprehensive or nervous about having to present a case before a Committee and this may show itself in apparently hostile, aggressive or even rude behaviour.
+The unrepresented respondent may be apprehensive or nervous about having to present a case before a Committee and this may manifest itself in apparently hostile, belligerent or even rude behaviour.
 Committee members – and particularly Chairs – need to be aware of this and should take all reasonable steps to put unrepresented architects at ease, including:

 - being patient at all times and making appropriate use of adjournments;